 Now, let us discuss the execution of CG G on an idealized parallel machine with P processors.
 It is idealized because all processors are assumed to be identical, and the execution time of a node is assumed to be independent of which processor it executes on.
 Consider all legal schedules of G on P processors.
 A legal schedule is one that obeys the dependence constraints in the CG, such that for every edge (A, B) the scheduled guarantees that B is only scheduled after A completes.
-Let t_P denote the execution time of a legal schedule.
+Let $t_P$ denote the execution time of a legal schedule.
 While different schedules may have different execution times, they must all satisfy the following two lower bounds:

-- 1. Capacity bound: $t_p \geq WORK(G)/P$.
+- 1. Capacity bound: $t_p \geq WORK(G)/P$ .
 It is not possible for a schedule to complete in time less than WORK(G)/P because that's how long it would take if all the work was perfectly divided among P processors. - 2.
-Critical path bound: $t_p \geq CPL(G)$.
+Critical path bound: $t_p \geq CPL(G)$ .
 It is not possible for a schedule to complete in time less than CPL(G) because any legal schedule must obey the chain of dependences that form a critical path.
 Note that the critical path bound does not depend on P.

-Putting these two lower bounds together, we can conclude that $t_p \ge \max(WORK(G)/P, CPL(G))$.
-Thus, if the observed parallel execution time t_P is larger than expected, you can investigate the problem by determining if the capacity bound or the critical path bound is limiting its performance.
+Putting these two lower bounds together, we can conclude that $t_p \ge \max(WORK(G)/P, CPL(G))$ .
+Thus, if the observed parallel execution time $t_P$ is larger than expected, you can investigate the problem by determining if the capacity bound or the critical path bound is limiting its performance.

-It is also useful to reason about the upper bounds for t_P .
+It is also useful to reason about the upper bounds for $t_P$ .
 To do so, we have to make some assumption about the "reasonableness" of the scheduler.
-For example, an unreasonable scheduler may choose to keep processors idle for an unbounded number of time slots (perhaps motivated by locality considerations), thereby making t_P arbitrarily large.
+For example, an unreasonable scheduler may choose to keep processors idle for an unbounded number of time slots (perhaps motivated by locality considerations), thereby making $t_P$ arbitrarily large.
 The assumption made in the following analysis is that all schedulers under consideration are "greedy" i.e., they will never keep a processor idle when there's a node that is available for execution.

-We can now state the following properties for t_P , when obtained by greedy schedulers:
+We can now state the following properties for $t_P$ , when obtained by greedy schedulers:

-- $t_1 = WORK(G)$.
-Any greedy scheduler executing on 1 processor will simply execute all nodes in the CG in some order, thereby ensuring that the 1-processor execution time equals the total work in the CG. - $t{\infty} = CPL(G)$.
-Any greedy scheduler executing with an unbounded (infinite) number of processors must complete its execution with time = CPL(G), since all nodes can be scheduled as early as possible. - $t_P \leq t_1/P + t\infty = WORK(G)/P + CPL(G)$.
-This is a classic result due to Graham [10].
+- $t_1 = WORK(G)$ .
+Any greedy scheduler executing on 1 processor will simply execute all nodes in the CG in some order, thereby ensuring that the 1-processor execution time equals the total work in the CG. - $t{\infty} = CPL(G)$ .
+Any greedy scheduler executing with an unbounded (infinite) number of processors must complete its execution with time = CPL(G), since all nodes can be scheduled as early as possible. - $t_P \le t_1/P + t\infty = WORK(G)/P + CPL(G)$ .
+This is a classic result due to Graham [8].
 An informal sketch of the proof is as follows.
 At any given time in the schedule, we can declare the time slot to be complete if all P processors are busy at that time and incomplete otherwise.
-The number of complete time slots must add up to at most t_1/P since each such time slot performs P units of work.
-In addition, the number of incomplete time slots must add up to at most t∞ since each such time slot must advance 1 time unit on a critical path.
-Putting them together results in the upper bound shown above.
-Combining it with the lower bound, you can see that:
+The number of complete time slots must add up to at most $t_1/P$ since each such time slot performs P units of work.